onlogic/Jetson-GPIO-Examples/README.md

 There are additional cli commmands avaiable such as ```gpioget``` and ```gpioset``` for temporarily reading and setting values. ```gpiomon``` which waits for edge events and ```gpionofity``` which waits for state changes.
 More info on usage can be found on the libgpiod readme.

 ## Libgpiod Python Sample Code
-Let's breakdown a simple code example from the libgpiod sample code.
+Let's breakdown a simple output script from the libgpiod sample code.
 ```python
 import gpiod
 import time